AlainJuniorMcCutcheon/IoT1Project/README.md

 For ease of use, the interface is fully translated in both English and French, making it accessible to a wider range of users.

+If available, you may also use a touch screen device to operate the application.

 # List

 | Name            | Picture                                                                                               | Wiring                                                                 |